 - Locations for Elopements for up to 40 Total People (Reserved Site-Specific Ceremonies)

-Reserved Site-Specific Ceremony locations are available for 2 hours only.
+Reserved Site-Specific Ceremony locations are limited to one ceremony a day, per location.
+Each location is limited to 60 ceremonies a year total, except for Colter Bay Swim Beach which has a total of 30 ceremonies a year.
+Ceremonies are limited to a 1 hour maximum.
 The following two locations are able to accommodate a maximum of 40 people by reaching out for a Reserved Site Specific Ceremony Permit:

 What if there's more than 40 total people?
 If you have more than 40 people, you are unable to get a permit through the national park.
 In this case, there are three places that might be able to accommodate a larger group: